cds-snc/exploration-documentation/ProcessDocumentation.md

 Once everything is said and done, we retro the whole process so we can determine what should be improved for the next time.
 While this is all happening, our User Researcher is also looking at how the process is working, observing interviews, and running feedback sessions with participants to learn how it went for them.
 Both of these things inform the next tasks in our backlog.

+## Learnings to date

+### New enabling conditions
+- Literature in dev ops and our pilot research findings surfaced the importance of an organizational culture that is open to change and adopting new practices
+- In designing timelines with departments, we found that funding limitations and hiring practices can affect feasibility and slow down timelines, so they need to be taken into account early on

+### Value of Explorations

+Though we don't have a lot of outcome data yet, follow-up interviews and observations revealed how the process itself is of value:
+- Participants learn from listening to one another
+- Partners using the Exploration to inform their roadmap

+We can contunue making the Explorations more efficient and design for providing this impact.

+### Explorations inform Partnerships and Partnerships inform Explorations

+When we conduct an Exploration, the whole team functions as researchers listening to government.
+Consequently, we’ve learned more about their needs which means we can share this with our Partnerships business unit.
+And as we design more flexible and varied partnership options, we can better set expectations during the Exploration about what's possible afterwards.

+### Varied government landscape

+We don’t have enough data yet to see trends, but we have seen two very different examples that show the contrast in deparmental conditions.